Simulation-Software-Engineering/Lecture-Material/05_testing_and_ci/intro_slides.md

 ## Assertions

 - Principle of *defensive programming*.
-- Python does nothing when an assertion is true; returns error when false.
+- Nothing happens when an assertion is true; throws error when false.
 - Types of assertion statements:
     - Precondition
     - Postcondition